Health Library

 • Causes immediate and long-term increases in heart rate

-• Reduces cardiac output and coronary blood flow
+• Reduces blood flow from the heart

 • Reduces the amount of oxygen that reaches the body's tissues